lcalero42/cub3d/README.md

 	}
 }
 ```
-You may now understand that this is not **actual** 3D, it is only creating an illusion of 3D by rendering an effect of depth.
+> You may now understand that this is not **actual** 3D, it is only creating an illusion of 3D by rendering an effect of depth.
 Nowhere in the code we use 3D coordinates, only 2D.
 And this **raycasting** system being very useful at the time it was created, is still limited.
 For example, the fact that we don't have 3D coordinates makes it impossible for the player to jump, or go to different "floors".

 #### Sprite rendering (bonus part) :
-Sprites (which are not mandatory in this project) can be hard to render properly.
-I would separate this part in two, first the static sprites that never move (for example: flowers, grass...) :
+**Sprites** (which are not mandatory in this project) can be hard to **render properly**.
+I would separate this part in two, first the `static sprites` that never move (flowers, grass...) and `moving sprites` :
-1. First, the static sprites.
-An easy way to do this is by adding them to the map with a special letter/character.
+1. First, the `static sprites`.
+An easy way to do this is by ***adding them to the map with a special letter/character***.
 For example, in our game, we included heal pads that never moves, and added them to the map with the letter "H".
-We choose to store all their positions in a big array at the initialization of the program.
-Then, if we have that, we can calculate distance between the player and the pad easily and render it accordingly.
-Of course, we also need to know for each column of the sprite if it is hidden by a wall or a door by calculating if the distance between the first wall/door we cross is higher than the distance between the sprite and the player.
-If it is, we can draw the column, because for most part of the rendering, we render column by column.
+We choose to store all their ***positions*** in a ***big array*** at the initialization of the program.
+Then, if we have that, we can calculate distance between the *player* and *the pad* easily and render it accordingly.
+Of course, we also need to know for each column of the sprite if it is hidden by a wall or a door by calculating if the **distance between the first wall/door we cross** is ***higher*** than the **distance between the sprite and the player**.
+If it is, we can draw the column.
-2. Then, for moving sprites such as enemies, knowing that we update the position ourselves, we can easily calculate distance between the player and the moving sprite.
-As we do with static sprites, we calculate if the sprite is hidden by a wall but there is still one thing left to do, which is that we need to layer it with other sprites accordingly.
+2. Then, for `moving sprites` such as *enemies*, knowing that we update the position ourselves, we can easily calculate **distance between the player and the moving sprite**.
+As we do with `static sprites`, we calculate if the sprite is hidden by a wall but there is still one thing left to do, which is that we need to **layer** it with other sprites accordingly.
 For example, if the enemy is behind a pad of heal, we must render it **also** behind the pad of heal.

 ### Conclusion :
 Here is all the basics you will need to implement your own **raycaster** engine !
 Even though this is not a method used nowadays, it is still fun to practice and it definitely makes you familiar with building a game and rendering pixels on a window at a low level.

-## Fun things we have learned
+## Fun things we have learned :joy:

 - Build a **Raycaster**
 - **`Math library`** usage